laurent-martin/aspera-hsts-operations/README.md

 ### Verification

+> [!NOTE]
-> **Note:** Ideally, below command shall be executed from outside the on-premise environment.
+> Ideally, below command shall be executed from outside the on-premise environment.
-The goal being to verify that **Aspera on Cloud** services can correctly access the on-premise server and that the certificate is well recognized from internet.
+> The goal being to verify that **Aspera on Cloud** services can correctly access the on-premise server and that the certificate is well recognized from internet.

 At this point, **Nginx** shall be forward requests to the Node API and an API user and transfer user shall be configured.